boundlessgeo/GeoGit/doc/manual/source/data/import.rst

 Since our repository had just been initialized, it was completely empty, and there is no way that the data we have imported can conflict with data that already existed in the repository.
 However, importing new data (or a different version of that same data) later can cause conflicts and it might require a different approach than just using the plain import command as we have done now.
 We will deal with these cases later, but for now it is enough to know that our repository contains some spatial data in its working tree.

 Once the data is imported in the working tree, GeoGit can use it.
 The original file or database from which you imported it is still something that GeoGit cannot manage, so it is of no use for GeoGit.
-There is no link between your repository and the original file or data base, so you can literally remove it from your system and it would have no effect at all on GeoGit, which will work exclusively with the copy of the data that is now in the repository working tree.
+There is no link between your repository and the original file or data base, so you can completely remove it from your system and it would have no effect at all on GeoGit, which will work exclusively with the copy of the data that is now in the repository working tree.

 To see that the data is actually in the working tree, you can use the ``status`` command.
 This command gives you information about the data that you have in the working tree and the index, comparing between them and also with the repository database.
 This way, you can see which data has been modified but not added to the repository, or which data has been added but has not yet been versioned.